VershimaKwaghshi/take-profit/content/learning/manager-market.md

 The Manager Market connects traders with trading accounts across Take Profit.

-Every trader keeps ownership of their own account while experienced traders can manage additional accounts across the platform.
+Every trader keeps ownership of their personal trading account while benefiting from a structured management system.

-This creates multiple earning opportunities without changing ownership of any account.
+Experienced traders can manage additional accounts, while every trader has opportunities to earn from multiple accounts across the platform.

-The next module explains how the Referral Market connects traders and creates long term value throughout the platform.
+The next module explains how the Referral Market connects traders and supports the growth of the Take Profit community.